sanam2405/KnowledgeTransfer/README.md

             - Gateway Load Balancer
             - Classic Load Balancer

-            > *Clients requests hit an elastic laod balancer as a single point of contact and then the requests are rerouted to multiple EC2 instances thereby balancing the traffic*
+            > *Clients requests hit an elastic load balancer as a single point of contact and then the requests are rerouted to multiple EC2 instances thereby balancing the traffic*

     - Scaling